 irascible temperament, and partly by such arguments and representations as seemed best calculated to dissuade him from his hotbrained purpose.

-not sensible about practical matters; idealistic and unrealistic
+not sensible about practical matters

 "Very good," replied Mr. Brownlow smiling; "but no doubt they will bring that about for themselves in the fulness of time, and if we step in to forestal them, it seems to me that we shall be performing a very

 Quixotic act, in direct opposition to our own interest--or at least to Oliver's, which is the same thing."

 humorously sarcastic or mocking